ryanfer123/DiscordBot-Gdsc/README.md

 ```

 ### 4️⃣ Create `.env` file
-In the project root, add a `.env` file with your secrets:
+In the project root, add a `.env` file with your TOKENS:
 ```env
 DISCORD_TOKEN=your_discord_bot_token_here
 GEMINI_API_KEY=your_gemini_api_key_here